Steel industry in Luxembourg: World War I and inter-war period

 The steel war between France and Germany, of which the occupation of the Ruhr area was a part, was highly damaging to Luxembourg.
 The head of ARBED, Émile Mayrisch, sought to bring about a Franco-German rapprochement.
 His knowledge of both countries and their languages, and many contacts in the business world, allowed him to play the role of an honest broker.
-In September 1926 he managed to reach acceptance of the International Steel Pact.
+In September 1926 he managed to hammer out an agreement on the International Steel Agreement.
 This functioned as a cartel, and put an end to the steel war.
 Five large steel producers limited their production through a quota system: 40,5% for Germany; 31,9% for France; 12,6% for Belgium; 6,6% for the Saar region; 8,5% for Luxembourg.
 In 1926, Luxembourg again reached its 1913 level of production (2,560,000 tonnes of cast iron), and surpassed it in 1929 with 2,906,000 tonnes.

 The following years of the inter-war period, in contrast to the early boom years, were characterised by a level of stagnation, and several crises.
 The foundry of Rumelange closed down in 1927, as did that of Steinfort in 1931.
-There were further technological breakthroughs, but none as revolutionary as the Thomas-Gilchrist process.
+There were further technological breakthroughs, but none as revolutionary as the Gilchrist-Thomas process.

 Production in the 1930s was subject to large fluctuations.
 Luxembourg did not escape the consequences of the Great Depression, which hit the country with some delay.
 Production stood at 2,512,000 tonnes in 1937 and 1,551,000 tonnes in 1938.

 There had traditionally been a high number of foreigners working in the steel industry in Luxembourg, making up 60% of the work force in 1913.
 This proportion had declined in World War I; however, it then increased from a level of 25% in 1922 to 40% in 1930.
 The 1920s, then, showed that although World War I constituted a break, heavy industry was still dependent on foreign labour.
 During the economic crisis after 1929, employers tended to lay off foreign workers first, meaning that by 1939 their proportion of the steel workforce had sunk to 20%.